The recent technological advances in molecular biology

 The availability of high throughput data has created the exciting new field of systems biology which is changing the face of clinical care and leading to new advances in our understanding of the genetic and molecular underpinnings of phenotypic diversity and disease processes.
 The research in my group is focused on developing algorithms to extract novel information from such data sets.
 In cancer biology, we are trying to identify bio-markers which can identify disease initiation, progression and metastasis.
 We then analyze these to understand altered biological mechanisms in the disease state.
 The goal of this research is to develop assays to quantitate disease risk, assess metastatic potential, identify pharmaceutically relevant drug targets and help the clinican to provide better care.
 We work closely with surgeons, clinicians and researchers in several hospitals to ensure that this research remains focused on the patient and is relevant to improving patient care and treatment outcome.
 In population genetics, we are trying to understanding the genetic basis of complex phenotypes in human diseases and evolution.
 We apply novel methods to analyze SNP and sequence data to study the interplay between selection, adaptation and population dynamics, the role of linked polymorphisms in complex disease processes and in the interconnected evolution of diverse organisms, from viruses to mammals.
 Contact: firstname.lastname@example.org, 848-391-7508.

-Professor Paul Falkowski (Geological Sciences and Marine and Coastal Sciences)
+Professor Paul Falkowski (Earth and Planetary Sciences and Marine and Coastal Sciences)

 Falkowski's lab is a world leader in experimental, environmental biophysics.
 His work focuses on how light leads to life.
 His book "Life's Engines" is the essence of nano machines that convert energy to life.
 Falkowski's lab works on understanding how energy from the environment is transduced to making life on Earth and potentially on other terrestrial planets outside of our solar system.